 As of the 8th June 2015, we will no longer need to carry or keep a paper licence.
 The initiative is being launched with the aim of simplifying the collection and logging of points and driving offences. licences distributed after 8th June 2015 will be issued without the paper counterpart.

 If your licence was issued before the photo licences were first introduced in 1998, you should still retain your paper counterpart.
-If you want to be absolutely sure you no longer need yours, check out the DVLA briefing pack which contains all of the information you will need about the changes.
+If you want to be absolutely sure you no longer need yours, check out the government advice which contains all of the information you will need about the changes.

 What will the DVLA use instead?